 As a CEO, formerly of Amstar, now of BlueSky Air Cleaners, I know the value of taking your team on a corporate retreat.
 In South Africa, where I am from, I used to take my management to a remote getaway deep in the bush.
 My experience with executive retreats and corporate meetings is that where you wake up, is how you feel—being in a special place is exciting and it stimulates creativity.

 The Mushroom Houses in Charlevoix is such a place.
-Three of our four properties are clustered together on Park Avenue, on Lake Michigan across from a gorgeous white sandy beach, just minutes walk from downtown.
-The three houses share the grounds, which means that groups can gather on the terraces and have BBQ's together.
+All three of the properties are clustered together on Park Avenue, on Lake Michigan across from a gorgeous white sandy beach, just minutes walk from downtown.
+The houses share the grounds, which means that groups can gather on the terraces and have BBQ's together.
 The main house a.k.a. the thatch house has a grand room suitable for meetings.
 The three properties combined can sleep up to twenty guests.
-Applecore Cottage is separate but nearby.
-It can accommodate another seven adults.

 Enjoy your stay.